dimorinny/react-redux-starter/README.md

 > **whatwg-fetch** polyfill for new fetch api

 > **redux-promise-middleware** simple promise middleware with type to reducer support

+> **Radium** is a set of tools to manage inline styles on React elements.
+It gives you powerful styling capabilities without CSS

+> **redux-router** is a redux bindings for React Router

 ### Development dependencies